Spit22/GOTHAM/Documentation/source/src/howto_servers.md

  gothamctl.py ls server
 ```

-### How to show information of a specific honeypot on GOTHAM ?
+### How to show information of a specific server on GOTHAM ?

 ##### Using direct API requests

-Following command return a json formatted description of provided honeypot :
+Following command return a json formatted description of provided server :
 ```
 curl -X GET http://[gotham's api]:[port]/list/server?id=[server_id]
 ```